Facilitating Breakthrough Strategies to Address the Global Climate Crisis

 After this workshop, participants will:

-Understand basic principles underlying Complex Adaptive Systems theory and practice
+Understand basic principles underlying Complexity science and Integrative Peacebuilding.

 Learn how to facilitate the TAP group process

-Expand their knowledge of the major risks of climate catastrophe
+Expand their knowledge of the major risks to peace and national security from global warming.

 Recognize the difference between systemic interventions and band-aid solutions